KingSora/react-as/README.md

 2. **exotic** type for special react elements like `Fragment`, `Context`, `Memo` etc.
 3. **custom** type for your own `Components`

-Simply put the library traverses the root elements of your component until it encounters a intrinsic element, because this means this is the deepest root element.
-The it creates a new custom render function where it changes the type of this element to your desired `as` component type.
+Simply put the library traverses the root elements of your components until it encounters a intrinsic element, because this means this is the element which most likely should be transformed.
+It creates a new custom render function where it changes the type of this element to your desired `as` component type.

-If the deepest root element is not an intrinsic type but something else, the transformation is considered unsuccessful and you can decide with the `strategy` option how to handle the case.
+If during the traversal no intrinsic element type could be found, the transformation is considered unsuccessful and you can decide with the `strategy` option how to handle the case.

 ## API